Maintainer guide¶

 changelog: include

-adds changes that would normally be ommitted (e.g. style
+adds changes that would normally be omitted (e.g. style

 ).
 Use it only to acknowledge unusually important style